rollkit/docs/tutorials/zkml.md

 ```

 :::tip
-Note: To see the decoded output of the contract call (to check if the proof was verified), you will need to view the the call in a block explorer.
+Note: To see the decoded output of the contract call (to check if the proof was verified), you will need to view the call in a block explorer.
 :::

 ## Congratulations